M+ curators and conservators chat about how to restage Sucker, a work that no longer physically exists, as part of the Canton Express exhibition.

 Welcome to the kingdom of Suckers.
-Here, straws are used to suck up all of the information and natural resources in the community.
-The national flag is made up of giant colourful straws, and the national anthem, ‘We suck, we suck, we suck’, is played over and over.
+Here, straws suck up all of the information and natural resources in the community.
+The national flag is made up of giant colourful straws, and the national anthem, ‘We suck, we suck, we suck’, is played repeatedly.
 On the walls, there are ominous messages: ‘We’re gonna suck your future.
 We’re gonna suck our brain.
 We’re gonna suck your heart.’

 But this original kingdom has since been lost.

 If you’ve been following our Canton Express conservation series, you’ll know that the Canton Express project, which Sucker is part of, was originally organised in 2003 at the Venice Biennale and restaged in 2017 at the M+ Pavilion.
 Restaging Sucker, however, has been a special case, for one simple reason: the original installation simply does not physically exist anymore.
 At the end of the 2003 exhibition, due to budget issues, the artist decided to demolish the installation, leaving only a few printed photos and books, digital files, and installation instructions.